 Bidding Requirement: The credit requirement for bidding in certain ISO-administered auctions, calculated in accordance with Section 26.3.3 of Attachment K to this Services Tariff.

 Bilateral Transaction: A Transaction between two or more parties for the purchase and/or sale of Capacity, Energy, and/or Ancillary Services other than those in the ISO Administered Markets.
+A request to schedule a Bilateral Transaction shall be considered a request to schedule Point-to-Point Transmission Service.